atc-net/atc-coding-rules-updater/README.md

 ## Usage

-Since the tool is published as a .NET Core Tool, it can be launched from anywhere using any command line interface by calling **atc-coding-rules-updater**.
-The help information is displayed using the `--help` argument to **atc-coding-rules-updater**
+Since the tool is published as a .NET Core Tool, it can be launched from anywhere using any shell or command-line interface by calling **atc-coding-rules-updater**.
+The help information is displayed when providing the `--help` argument to **atc-coding-rules-updater**

 ```powershell
 $ atc-coding-rules-updater --help